sphinx-contrib/httpdomain/doc/index.rst

       .. versionadded:: 1.1.2

     ``url_regexp``
-      Filters urls by filtering out based on a regexp instance built based on the regular expression passed here as a string.
+      Filters urls by matching based on a regexp instance built based on the regular expression passed here as a string.
+The ones not matching are discarded.

       .. versionadded:: 1.8.1